Subjunctive mood in Spanish: Imperfect

-There are two sets of endings of the imperfect (or simple past) subjunctive, one that contains -ra and the other -se.
 For regular -ar verbs, it is formed by taking a verb's third-person preterit stem and then adding one of these endings: -ara/-ase (first and third person singular), -aras/-ases (second person singular), -áramos/-ásemos (first person plural), -arais/-aseis (second person plural), and -aran/-asen (third person plural).
 For regular -er and -ir verbs, these endings are used instead: -iera/-iese (first and third person singular), -ieras/-ieses (second person singular), -iéramos/-iésemos (first person plural), -ierais/-ieseis (second person plural), and -ieran/-iesen (third person plural).

 The two subjunctives have their origins in Latin; from the past perfect indicative came the -ra form, and from the past perfect subjunctive came the -se form.
 Both subjunctives are found in Spain, but the -se one is almost extinct or much rarer in Latin America, where it is seen as a characteristic of the Spanish of Spain; Latin American writers imitating a European style would likely use the form.
 Debates on whether their subjunctive values are the same continue; some grammarians argue that the -se form implies a remoter likelihood and "an impression of insistence", while the -ra form "brings everything into relatively sharper focus" and puts more emphasis to the speech.
 In literary and journalistic writings, the -ra subjunctive may also replace the past perfect indicative, even though only in subordinate clauses, mainly the relative; for example, "el libro que leyera" ("the book (that) he had read"); "Leyera el libro" ("He had read the book") is ungrammatical.

 The imperfect subjunctive is used in a counterfactual conditional clause, which begins with si ("if"), and the other clause is usually in the conditional mood: "If I were rich, I would buy a house."
 (Spanish: "Si yo fuera/fuese rico, compraría una casa.")
 The perfect past subjunctive (the imperfect subjunctive of haber and then a past participle) refers to an unfulfilled condition in the past, and the other clause would be in the perfect conditional: "Si yo hubiera/hubiese tenido dinero, habría comprado la casa" ("If I had been rich, I would have bought the house").
 Regarding tense agreement, if the main clause uses the imperfect, preterite, or past perfect indicative, either the imperfect or past perfect subjunctive is used.
 However, if the event of the subordinate clause is timelessly true, the present subjunctive is optional: "Dios decretó que las serpientes no tengan patas" ("God decreed that snakes should have no legs").